mgavino/banking-app/README.md

 # Banking REST app

 ## DDBB
-We need to run a PosgreSQL on localhost:5432 with a created database called _banking_.
+It is needed to run a PosgreSQL on localhost:5432 with a database called _banking_.
 User and password have to be postgres/postgres

 ## REST services